stencillogic/astro-float/README.md

 Benchmark can be found here: https://github.com/stencillogic/bigfloat-bench.

-## Roadmap

-Future improvements include the implementation of faster mathematical function algorithms for arguments with large precision, such as AGM implementation for calculating the logarithm, and faster trigonometric functions.

 ## Contributing

-Issues regarding bugs, new features, or other cases can be opened here: https://github.com/stencillogic/astro-float/issues
+Issues regarding bugs or new features can be opened here: https://github.com/stencillogic/astro-float/issues